dimitriskex/My-Portofolio-Project/README.md

 *   **CV :** Interactive academic and professional timeline.
 *   **My Projects:** Showcase of key academic achievements and thesis work.
 *   **Contact:** Links to my professional social media and email.

-##  Project Summary
-This project is a personal portfolio website built entirely from scratch.
-The primary purpose of this website is twofold: first, to serve as a comprehensive, visual timeline and presentation of my academic and professional journey as a Digital Systems student.
-Second, it serves as a hands-on sandbox for my continuous development as a developer.
-By avoiding heavy frameworks and using core web technologies, this project allowed me to solidify my programming fundamentals and refine my front-end development skills.

 ---